TimothyZhang/structer/README.md

 License
 =======

 Structer is distributed under the GPL v3.
-See LICENSE
+See LICENSE for more details.

 Images used by Structer are downloaded from internet.
 If any of them is prohibited to use, please contact me at (zt@live.cn).